 "We have already begun to transition from the immediate ‘incident response’ towards focusing on longer-term impacts."
-These were the words of Megan Butler, Executive Director of Supervision at the FCA in her recent speech laying out the FCA's response to Coronavirus.
+These were Megan Butler's words, Executive Director of Supervision at the FCA in her recent speech laying out the FCA's response to Coronavirus.

 - Relaxing the requirement for firms to resubmit statements of responsibility where there are "significant changes" to the responsibilities of a relevant Senior Manager, where the change is made to cover multiple sickness absences and is temporary;

 - Extending the usual '12 week' rule for temporary replacements to 36 weeks without the need for approval.

 However, the FCA has been clear on responsibilities that still need to be allocated appropriately internally - dealing not only with usual business but the fresh challenges that Covid-19 has created.
 Dealing with matters such as who will or won't be in the office is a Senior Manager responsibility.